dheerajshenoy/IMGV/README.md

 3. Go the project directory and run `qmake6 .`

-4. Finally, if all went well, run `make` or `sudo make install` if you want to install it system-wide.
+4. Finally, if all went well, run `make` and copy the binary file inside the bin directory to `/usr/bin` if you want to access the software system-wide.

 5. Enjoy...hopefully

+One line command (assuming you are inside the project directory)

+`qmake6 . && make && sudo cp ./bin/imgv /usr/bin`

 <a name="theming" />